Boomerang: Modern styles and uses

+Boomerangs are mostly used for recreation today.
+Modern boomerangs used for sport can be made from Finnish birch plywood, hardwood, or plastics such as ABS, polypropylene, phenolic paper, or carbon fibre-reinforced plastics.
+Most sport boomerangs typically weigh less than 100 g, with MTA boomerangs (boomerangs used for the maximum-time-aloft event) often under 25 g.
+There are different types of throwing contests: accuracy of return; Aussie round; trick catch; maximum time aloft; fast catch; and endurance (see below).

 Boomerangs have also been suggested as an alternative to clay pigeons in shotgun sports, where the flight of the boomerang better mimics the flight of a bird offering a more challenging target.

 The modern boomerang is often computer-aided designed with precision airfoils.
 The number of "wings" is often more than 2 as more lift is provided by 3 or 4 wings than by 2.
 Among the latest inventions is a round-shaped boomerang, which has a different look but using the same returning principle as traditional boomerangs.
 This allows for safer catch for players.